audse/cosmic-library/README.md

 ## Technologies

-Cosmic was created using and for Vue 3.
+Cosmic was created for and with Vue 3.

+## Accessibility

+* All components use semantic HTML.
+* Components with interaction are keyboard-focusable.

+### In Progress

+* All components will have descriptive attributes.